Loose Women: Presenters

 Long-running panellists Carol McGiffin, Denise Welch, Jane McDonald and Lisa Maxwell departed from the programme in 2013.

-Coleen Nolan, Sawalha and Moore returned as panellists during 2013, whilst Adams returned as presenter.
+Nolan, Sawalha and Moore returned as panellists during 2013, whilst Adams returned as presenter.
 Langsford also rejoined the programme as a presenter in 2014.

-On 3 August 2016, Sherrie Hewson announced on-air that she would be leaving the show.
+On 3 August 2016, Hewson announced on-air that she would be leaving the show.
 Her final episode aired on 5 September 2016.